IgniteUI/indigo-design-docfx/en/components/list.md

 ## Using the List in Sketch

 The List is essentially a repeater of rows showing data as an indexed vertical collection of items.
+It uses Smart Layout for its items which makes it possible to adjust the size by setting one or more of the items to ~No Symbol.
 If you need to design a list with more items, the easiest way to do so is by inserting any of the List types on your artboard, right-click on top of it, and select the `Detach from Symbol` at the bottom of the contextual menu.
 In your layers panel under the newly appeared _List/One-line Item List_ or _List/Two-line Item List_ group, you should see the following:

 | Layer         | Use                                                                                                                                                  |
 | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |